Container Management

 • Name (profile name)

-• Expiration: delay after disconnection to automatically stop the container
+• Expiration: delay after disconnection before automatic shutdown

 • Constraints: placement rules (e.g. location)